lsfrenzel/gohan_ogolden/replit.md

 This is a photo and video timeline application celebrating the life of Gohan, a golden retriever.
 The application displays media content organized by year, allowing users to view photos and videos from different periods of Gohan's life.
 The project features a public-facing timeline view and an admin panel for uploading new media content.

 The application is built as a full-stack web application with a React frontend and Express backend, featuring a warm, pet-friendly design aesthetic inspired by photo-centric platforms like Instagram and Pinterest.
+The design is fully responsive with optimized mobile experience.

 ## User Preferences